dyazincahya/awesome-nativescript/README.md

 - [Clipboard](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-clipboard) - A NativeScript plugin that provides simple APIs to copy to and read from the system clipboard on Android and iOS.
 - [Compass](https://github.com/modos189/nativescript-compass) - A NativeScript plugin that provides native compass functionality for both Android and iOS platforms.
 The plugin uses native sensor fusion algorithms and optimizes performance by minimizing JavaScript ↔ Native bridge calls.
 - [Contacts](https://github.com/NativeScript/plugins/blob/main/packages/contacts) - A plugin that allows you to access Contacts directory on iOS and Android.
 You can pick a contact, update it, delete it, or add a new one.
+- [Context APIs](https://github.com/GeoTecINIT/nativescript-context-apis) - A nativescript plugin to ease the access to mobile phone's real-world context.
 - [Device Info](https://github.com/DeepakArora76/nativescript-dna-deviceinfo) - The plugin offers cross-platform utility APIs to retrieve or query device-related information.
 The utility APIs are available for iOS and Android platforms.
 - [Downloader](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-downloader) - Is a NativeScript plugin used to download files from the internet directly to the user's device, with support for a progress bar, pause/resume functionality, and management of downloaded files.
 - [Email](https://github.com/NativeScript/plugins/blob/main/packages/email) - A plugin to compose an e-mail, have the user edit the draft manually and send it.